espenfjo/FjoSpidie/lib/browsermob/README.md

 HTTP Request Manipulation
 -------------------

-While not yet available via the REST interface, you can manipulate the requests like so:
+You can manipulate the requests like so:

     server.addRequestInterceptor(new RequestInterceptor() {
         @Override
-        public void process(BrowserMobHttpRequest request) {
+        public void process(BrowserMobHttpRequest request, Har har) {
             request.getMethod().removeHeaders("User-Agent");
             request.getMethod().addHeader("User-Agent", "Bananabot/1.0");
         }
     });

-We will soon be adding support for this advanced capability in the REST interface as well, using JavaScript snippets that can be posted as the interceptor code.
+You can also POST a JavaScript payload to `/:port/interceptor/request` and `/:port/interceptor/response` using the REST interface.
+The functions will have a `request`/`response` variable, respectively, and a `har` variable (which may be null if a HAR isn't set up yet).
+The JavaScript code will be run by [Rhino](https://github.com/mozilla/rhino) and have access to the same Java API in the example above.
+Consult the Java API docs for more info.

 SSL Support
 -----------

 While the proxy supports SSL, it requires that a Certificate Authority be installed in to the browser.
 This allows the browser to trust all the SSL traffic coming from the proxy, which will be proxied using a classic man-in-the-middle technique.
 IT IS CRITICAL THAT YOU NOT INSTALL THIS CERTIFICATE AUTHORITY ON A BROWSER THAT IS USED FOR ANYTHING OTHER THAN TESTING.

-If you're doing testing with Selenium, you'll want to make sure that the browser profile that gets set up by Selenium not only has the proxy configured, but also has the CA installed.
+If you're doing testing with Selenium, you'll want to make sure that the browser profile that gets set up by Selenium not only has the proxy configured, but also has the CA installed (Firefox set up by Selenium has installed CA by default).
 Unfortuantely, there is no API for doing this in Selenium, so you'll have to solve it uniquely for each browser type.
 We hope to make this easier in upcoming releases.

 NodeJS Support
 --------------

 NodeJS bindings for browswermob-proxy are available [here](https://github.com/zzo/browsermob-node).
-Built-in support for [Selenium][http://seleniumhq.com] or use [CapserJS-on-PhantomJS](http://casperjs.org) or anything else to drive traffic for HAR generation.
+Built-in support for [Selenium](http://seleniumhq.org) or use [CapserJS-on-PhantomJS](http://casperjs.org) or anything else to drive traffic for HAR generation.